UMAprotocol/UMIPs/add BNT and vBNT as price identifiers.md

 # Rationale

-The price for vBNT can be taken using the USDC/BNT liquidity pool for the BNT price and the BNT/vBNT to derive the vBNT price.
+The price for vBNT can be taken using the USDC/BNT liquidity pool for the BNT price and the BNT/vBNT to derive the USD/vBNT price.
 Our pool contracts maintain an SMA (slowly-moving average) price, which offers protections from flash loans.
-The choice in using Bancor's own pools is due to them being the highest liquidity pools for both tokens
+The choice in using Bancor's own pools is due to them being the highest liquidity pools for both tokens and the need

 The script is designed to give a price at a given time instead of a constant price feed.
 This is due to call options only requiring a price at the time of settlement.
 This choice is due to the vBNT token not being widely traded.

 # Implementation

 1. For the price request timestamp, query for the USDBNT prices by following the guidelines of UMIP-6.
 The open price of the 60-second OHLC period that this price request timestamp falls in should be used.
+2.

 At the time of expiry for the call options.
 The price of BNT and vBNT can be calculated as follows.
 1. Get the SMA price of USDC/BNT from the USDC/BNT pool and BNT/vBNT from the BNT/vBNT pool, which can be done via the script above.
-2.
+The script will output 2 prices USDC/BNT average rate and vBNT/BNT average rate.
+2. You can use the above rates to obtain the USDvBNT rate.

 # Security Considerations